 Each holder of stripped units may recreate normal units by substituting, as pledged securities, senior notes or, after a special event redemption, the applicable treasury securities then constituting a part of the normal units for the treasury securities underlying the stripped units.
-Holders may recreate normal units at any time on or before the thirteenth business day prior to the stock purchase date, except that they may not recreate normal units during the period from four business days prior to the first day of any remarketing period until the expiration of three business days after the end of that period.
+Holders may recreate normal units at any time on or before the thirteenth business day prior to the stock purchase date.